bigmlcom/bigmler/docs/index.rst

     {"new_fields": [{"name": "outlier?", "field": "(if (within-percentiles? \"sepal length\" 0.5 0.95) \"normal\" \"outlier\")"}]}

+You can also export the contents of a generated dataset by using the ``--to-csv`` option.
+Thus,

+    bigmler --dataset dataset/52b8a12037203f48bc00000a \
+            --to-csv my_dataset.csv --no-model

+will create a CSV file named ``my_dataset.csv`` in the default directory created by BigMLer to place the command output files.
+If no file name is given, the file will be named after the dataset id.

 A dataset can also be generated as the union of several datasets using the flag ``--multi-dataset``.
 The datasets will be read from a file specified in the ``--datasets`` option and the file must contain one dataset id per line.